 In practice, the daily loss limit is a way of preserving profits and capping losses.
 When the limit is reached, disciplined traders simply stop trading without telling themselves that the market will turn around any minute now and risk catching a falling knife.
 Refusing to follow your own daily loss limit rule is behavior more akin to a gambler than a trader.

 Before even initiating a trade, a daily loss-limit system can be put to work.
 It’s quite simple, really.
 When deciding how much of an asset to purchase, you would simultaneously calculate how much loss you could incur on that asset without breaking your daily loss rule.
 Let’s say you follow the 2% rule, for example.
-When establishing your position, you would also place a stop order within a maximum of 2% loss.
+You would also place a stop order within a maximum of 2% loss when establishing your position.

 How to Avoid Breaking The Daily Loss Limit